kirako14/brickster/README.md

-# brickster
+# Brickster
-Brick-Hill API wrapper for the .NET Framework
+Brick-Hill API wrapper for the .NET Framework.